-Now that we have a basic understanding of what the protocol is, and why we might use it, let’s take a look at setting up a basic MQTT server (or broker, to use MQTT terminologies) for our hypothetical immersive installation, with TouchDesigner as an MQTT client.
+Now that we have a basic understanding of what the protocol is, and why we might use it, let’s take a look at getting started with MQTT by setting up a basic server (or broker, to use MQTT terminologies) for our hypothetical immersive installation, with TouchDesigner as an MQTT client.

 For this example, we’re going to use the free and open source Eclipse Mosquitto MQTT broker.
 Mosquitto allows for quick setup of simple MQTT brokers via the command line, with just a couple of simple commands.

 You’ll need to download the corresponding version for your operating system at this page: https://mosquitto.org/download/.
 I’m working on Windows, so I downloaded the most recent 64 bit build installer and installed it.

 If you’re on Mac, things are a little bit different, and require the use of the homebrew project via the Terminal.
 Check out the download page above for more info.
 If you don’t have homebrew already, you’ll need to install it first.